Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Cosmological constraints from nulling

-As a first step, we estimate the obtained confidence intervals and posteriors for $\Omega_{\rm m}$ in various situations where we sample on $\{\Omega_{\rm m},{\rm w}_0,Q_3\}$ but fix some of the parameters.
-We show the obtained posterior along with confidence intervals in Fig.~\ref{fig:MCMC1d}.
+As a first step, we estimate the confidence intervals and posteriors obtained for $\Omega_{\rm m}$ in various situations where we sample on $\{\Omega_{\rm m},{\rm w}_0,Q_3\}$ but fix some of the parameters.
+We show the posterior along with confidence intervals in Fig.~\ref{fig:MCMC1d}.

 We see here the effect that adding ${\rm w}_0$ to the parameters can have.
 It is again an illustration of the degeneracy we showed in Eq.~\eqref{eq:degeneracy} and which we will discuss further later in this section.
-Fig.~\ref{fig:MCMC1d} also illustrates the expected precision loss due to the bispectrum corrections when adding $Q_3$.
+Figure~\ref{fig:MCMC1d} also illustrates the expected precision loss due to the bispectrum corrections when adding $Q_3$.
 One can also see a local optimum for low $\Omega_{\rm m}$ when we do not sample for ${\rm w}_0$.
-This is due to slicing effects in the posterior distribution in parameter space.
-This will become apparent hereafter and will be connected to the degeneracy from Eq.~\eqref{eq:degeneracy}.
-This effect diminishes when we consider ${\rm w}_0$ as we erase slicing effect but have now a projection effect which still explains the small bump when $\Omega \to 0$.
-This bump has however very little practical interest since any value $\Omega_{\rm m} <0.1$ is known to be excluded by observations and could have been excluded in the setting of the priors.
+This feature arises because we are effectively slicing through a higher-dimensional posterior distribution that has a curved, “banana-shaped” geometry as shown in Fig.~\ref{fig:MCMC}.
+When ${\rm w}_0$ is held fixed, we are examining a one-dimensional cut through this surface, which can intersect regions of locally higher probability density—even if they do not correspond to the global maximum.
+This results in an artificial secondary peak at low $\Omega_{\rm m}$.
+Once ${\rm w}_0$ is included in the sampled parameters, the full degeneracy structure is accounted for and the spurious peak disappears.
+However, we still observe a slight bump as $\Omega_{\rm m} \to 0$, now due to projection effects rather than slicing.
+This residual feature has limited practical importance, as values $\Omega_{\rm m} < 0.1$ are firmly excluded by current observations and could have been ruled out directly through the choice of priors.

 We show in Fig.~\ref{fig:MCMC} the triangle plot obtained for $\Omega_{\rm m}$ and ${\rm w}_0$ when sampling the three parameters $\{\Omega_{\rm m},{\rm w}_0,Q_3\}$.